googlecodelabs/migrate-python2-appengine/README.md

 This is the corresponding repository to the [Serverless Migration Station](https://bit.ly/3xk2Swi) video series whose goal is to help users on a Google Cloud serverless compute platform modernize to other Cloud or serverless products.
 Modernization steps generally feature a video, codelab (self-paced, hands-on tutorial), and code samples.
 The content initially focuses on App Engine and Google's earliest Cloud users.
 Read more about the [codelabs in this announcement](https://developers.googleblog.com/2021/03/modernizing-your-google-app-engine-applications.html?utm_source=ext&utm_medium=partner&utm_campaign=CDR_wes_aap-serverless_modernizegae_codelabsannounce_201031&utm_content=-) as well as [this one introducing the video series](https://developers.googleblog.com/2021/06/introducing-serverless-migration.html?utm_source=blog&utm_medium=partner&utm_campaign=CDR_wes_aap-serverless_smsintro_201023).
 This repo is for Python developers; there is another repo for Java developers.

 [Google App Engine](https://cloud.google.com/appengine) (Standard) has undergone significant changes between the legacy and next generation platforms.
-To address this, we've created a set of resources showing developers how to perform individual migrations that can be applied to modernize their apps for the latest runtimes.
+To address this, we've created a set of resources showing developers how to perform individual migrations that can be applied to modernize their apps for the latest runtimes, meaning to Python 3 even though [Google expressed long-term support for legacy runtimes](https://cloud.google.com/appengine/docs/standard/long-term-support) like Python 2.
 The content falls into one of these topics:

 1. Migrate from a legacy App Engine service to a similar Cloud product
 1. Shift to another Cloud serverless compute platform (e.g., from App Engine to Cloud Run)